csjliang/LPTN/README.md

 - We will release the datasets of day2night and sum2win later.
 (Note: Please send me an email to access the data, and use the data for research purposes only.
 Thanks!)

+### License

+This project is released under the Apache 2.0 license.

 ### Citation
 If you use this dataset or code for your research, please cite our paper.
 ```